Ayush00Chaudhary/PPS_2022/2221028/prog04.md

-## Program 4 : Write a program to display operators in C.
+## Program 4 : Write a program to display operators in C .
 ```
 #include<stdio.h>
 int main()